busekuz/NewsApplication/README.md

 # newsApp

-Display multiple sections of news from Guardian.
+News App, has multiple sections of news (Technologoy, Art, Travel, Food etc.) and displays their content from The Guardian.

 Fetches data from API using Retrofit 2, then demonstrates with RecyclerView.